ethgas-developer/ethgas-preconf-commit-boost-module/README.md

     * mount the correct validator keystore directories from the host machine to the container `/keys` and `/secrets` directory

 ## Start the Signer module
-* For registration of non-DVT validators, run `docker-compose -f docker-compose.yml up cb_signer`
+* For registration of non-DVT validators, run `docker compose -f docker-compose.yml up cb_signer`
     * if your signer starts successfully, you should see the log similar to `INFO Starting signing service version="0.8.0" commit_hash="f51f5bd61831fde943057b29ffd6e26e7eb23765" modules=["ETHGAS_COMMIT"] endpoint=0.0.0.0:20000 loaded_consensus=100 loaded_proxies=0` where `loaded_consensus` indicates the total number of loaded keys

 ## Start the ETHGas Commit module
 * You are advised to run this module at or after the 2nd slot of the epoch so you could have more time to configure the PBS module
-* Run `docker-compose -f docker-compose.yml up cb_ethgas_commit` to register in ETHGas Exchange
+* Run `docker compose -f docker-compose.yml up cb_ethgas_commit` to register in ETHGas Exchange
     * you will see the log `INFO successful registration, you can now sell preconfs on ETHGas!` or `INFO successful registration, the default pricer can now sell preconfs on ETHGas on behalf of you!` if all goes well
     * if the module encounters `ConnectionRefused` error when it tries to connect to `http://cb_signer:20000/signer/v1/get_pubkeys`, please wait for 20 minutes to retry

 ## Start the PBS module
-* Start the PBS module by running `docker-compose -f docker-compose.yml up cb_pbs`
+* Start the PBS module by running `docker compose -f docker-compose.yml up cb_pbs`
 * update builder/relay config of your beacon node from pointing towards MEV-Boost to `cb_pbs` endpoint where the port is `18550` by default
     * you will see the log `DEBUG register_validators{req_id=...}:handler{relay_id="ethgas"}: registration successful code=200 latency=...ms` if all goes well
 * You are advised to stop MEV-Boost and immediately start the PBS module once the ETHGas Commit module has completed the registration process.